vmware/kube-fluentd-operator/README.md

 </match>
 ```

-Even though the tag `**` was used in the `<match>` directive, the kube-flunetd-operator correctly expands this to `demo.**`.
+Even though the tag `**` was used in the `<match>` directive, the kube-fluentd-operator correctly expands this to `demo.**`.
 Indeed, if another tag which does not start with `demo.` was used, it would have failed validation.
 Namespace admins can safely assume that they has a dedicated Fluentd for themselves.

 All configuration errors are stored in the annotation `logging.csp.vmware.com/fluentd-status`.
 Try replacing `**` with an invalid tag like 'hello-world'.
 After a minute, verify that the error message looks like this: